Why do you create?

 VAM's 5th Annual Why do you create?
 Juried Exhibition

-Visual Arts Mississauga's 43rd Annual Juried Show of Fine Arts is an opportunity for members of the regional visual arts community to showcase their work alongside their peers, and for art enthusiasts to discover the wealth of talent in the region.
-This year the jury reviewed 150 submissions from artists across Ontario and selected 43 finalists.
+Visual Arts Mississauga's Why do you create?
+Juried Exhibition gave artists an opportunity to consider how they create and what brings meaning to their art-making practice.
+It is also an opportunity for members of the regional visual arts community to showcase their work alongside their peers, and for art enthusiasts to discover the wealth of talent in the region.

-This year's VAM43 Awards are generously sponsored by Visual Arts Mississauga and DeSerres.
+This year's Why do you create?
+Awards are generously sponsored by Visual Arts Mississauga and DeSerres.

 Image credit: Why do you create 2022 First Place Winner, Bogdan Luca, The Void, Acrylic, oil and collage on canvas, 2021.

 Kim-Lee Kho – A popular and experienced art educator, speaker, and juror, Kim-Lee is a Canadian, Brampton-based multidisciplinary artist, exploring personal experience as a gateway to broader human concerns.
 She has participated nationally in exhibitions, residencies, and mentorships; and won awards including grants from the Ontario Arts Council.

 Annis Karpenko, MFA, MEd – Since 2014, Annis has been the executive director of Visual Arts Mississauga.
 In her private life, she is a photographer, writer and artist whose current focus is printmaking and mixed media.